-AFMA will review the Strategy's performance against its objectives after the first year, and every two years after that, with advice from the Commonwealth Marine Mammal Working Group.
+AFMA will review the Strategy's performance against its objectives every second fishing season, with advice from the Commonwealth Marine Mammal Working Group.
 This Strategy is intended to be adaptive and integrate improved information as needed on:

 - any trends identified in Dolphin Interaction Evaluation Reports - dolphin conservation status and population abundance (see Appendix D) - the cumulative impact of interactions on dolphin populations - the effectiveness of management measures in mitigating interactions.